JosephMumo/alx-system_engineering-devops/0x00-shell_basics/README.md

-script for listing file contents
+script to take me back